Anagh72/Anagh72.github.io/publications.md

 ### <a name="submitted"></a>Submitted articles

--  **Chattopadhyay, A.**, Deb, S. A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
-Under revision.
-Preprint available on request.
+-  **Chattopadhyay, A.**, Deb, S. A spatio-temporal model for binary data and its application in analyzing the directions of COVID-19 spread.
+Accepted at AStA Advances in Statistical Analysis.
 - **Chattopadhyay, A.**, Deb, S. Poster presentation at the Applied Statistics Conference 2021 (virtual).
+- **Chattopadhyay, A.**, Deb, S. A spatio-temporal model for binary data and its application in analyzing the directions of COVID-19 spread.
+Accepted for poster presentation at Bernoulli IMS 2024, Bochum, Germany.